OLD EAST STONEHOUSE

 Next on the right comes the Basin, almost square at 250 feet by 200 feet.
 It was designed for deep-water hoys and barges and to overcome the problems for sea access that had been experience at the previous victualling depot near the Barbican.
 The swivel bridge over the entrance to the tidal basin was constructed by the Horseley Iron Company and added as an afterthought to improve circulation of traffic around the Yard.

 Overlooking the Basin is the Melville Block, named after Lord Melville, who was the First Lord of the Admiralty in 1827.
 Despite its grand design, it was a general storehouse and also served as the administration block.
-The entrance is surmounted by a clock and bell tower, the clock being the work of Messrs Vulliamy & Son of Pall Mall in London.
+The entrance is surmounted by a clock and bell tower.
 The buildings enclose Melville Square.

 The next building on the right, after the Basin, is the unused Brewhouse, capable of producing 30,000 gallons (137,000 litres) of beer per day.
 The beer ration ceased in 1831, before the Yard was opened, after which the Brewhouse only produced a small quantity for the Naval Hospital and the Royal Marine Infirmary.
 Although the building lay empty for a long time, it did eventually find a use as a slaughterhouse in 1885, a store for vegetables, meat and rum in 1891, and an armaments workshop in 1936 until becoming a submarine torpedo workshop in 1971.
 In 1972 it finally became the headquarters of the No. 2 Raiding Squadron of the Royal Marines.